-Once you have selected the project that you are interested, and done the reading and watched the recording, you should contact your potential supervisory team as soon as possible by e-mail and try to arrange a time to meet them.
+Once you have selected the project that you are interested, and done your work (see question above), you should contact your potential supervisory team as soon as possible by email and try to arrange a time to meet them.
 Potential supervisors are expected to meet potential students at least once before they submit their applications.
 You can use this time to get to know them a bit better and ask all the questions you might have on the original proposal so you can build your project the best you can.

-You should contact the project supervisors to indicate your interest and start discussions no later than at least 2 weeks before the deadline at the very latest.
+You should contact the project supervisors to indicate your interest and start discussions no later than at least 2-3 weeks before the deadline.
 Please be aware that you may not receive an immediate response, and factor this into your timeline.
 (Prospective supervisors will also be working to other deadlines, teaching, conducting research.
 Also, in the UK all institutions close over Christmas and New Year.
 It is likely that supervisory teams will be taking time off over this period, and may not be checking emails.)